astorDev/confi/mongo/dotnet/article/index.md

 ## Building the Foundation: Mapping BsonDocument to Configuration

-First thing we'll need to do is to create our database model and find a way to fill configuration from it.
+First thing we'll need to do is to create our database model and find a way to fill the configuration from it.
 We'll install `Persic.Mongo` package, which includes `Mongo.Driver`, but comes with a few helpful extensions on top:

 ```sh
 dotnet add package Persic.Mongo